-You Should Stay In Kensington If Browsing world-class museums are how you like to spend your vacation; You want to stay in one of the most fashionable tourist districts in London;🔍FIND BEST HOTELS IN KENSINGTON
+Stay In Kensington If Browsing world-class museums are how you like to spend your vacation; You want to stay in one of the most fashionable tourist districts in London;

-10. Victoria, central area, budget-friendly, and excellent transport links
+11. Victoria, central area, budget-friendly, & excellent transport links

 Nestled between Chelsea, Knightsbridge, and Westminster, Victoria is one of the most convenient places in London to stay.
 Between the central location and the major public transport stations, you will be able to easily explore the whole city, as well as areas outside of London.